 Months would go by.
-I valued her deeply, I found her brilliant and loved our time together, but it felt as though I was always her last priority.
-I stopped inviting her out and calling her because I got tired of feeling rejected.
+I valued her deeply, she was brilliant and I loved our time together, but it felt as though I was always her last priority.
+So, I stopped inviting her out and calling her because I got tired of feeling rejected.
 I began to lose confidence and assumed she didn’t like me much, that I was not interesting enough.

 Criteria 4: Friends aren’t afraid to talk about what’s real.

 Eventually we talked about it and she told me that she frequently suffered from acute anxiety especially about social events.
 I realised that she stood EVERYBODY up, not just me.
 She regularly cancelled all her commitments at the last moment in favour of the couch and alone TV time.
 Knowing what was going on, instead of assuming I stunk, meant we could spend more time together on her terms.
 It also calmed the self-doubt in my head.